calculquebec/cq-formation-advanced-python/ul-20160216/07-mpi.md

 #### Collective Operations

-Collective operations implies that multiple processes coordinate for communicating.
+Collective operations imply that multiple processes coordinate for communicating.
 There are a handful of patterns that can be used:

 * Broadcasting: used for sending the same data from one process to one or more processes.
-* Scattering: used for sending chunk of data to multiple processes.
+* Scattering: used for sending chunks of data to multiple processes.
 * Gathering: used for collecting chunks of data from multiple processes to one process.

-Our intervals distribution sure looks like scattering so we'll try to simplify our code a little using this collective operation.
+Our interval distribution sure looks like scattering so we'll try to simplify our code a little using this collective operation.
 This is the sending part of our previous example:

 ~~~ {.python}
     if rank == 0: